salina-health/www.salina.ai/content/mental-health.md

 Salina's AI aims to provide automated therapy intelligence, extracting insights from audio and natural language:

-- anonymise and summarise the session, saving time;
+- anonymize and summarize the session, saving time;

 - list symptoms mentioned by the patient; and